efeelize/eng/bec/speaking_notes.md

 ## 3.向 partner 提问 （1sentence）
 ### 3.1.万用句型
-- 1)You have mentioned 2/3 points in the presentation.Which one is more important?/ Which one youvalue most?
+- You have mentioned 2/3 points in the presentation.Which one is more important?/ Which one youvalue most?
-- 2)You have mentioned A, B and C in the presentation.
+- You have mentioned A, B and C in the presentation.
 Which one is more important?/ Which one you value most?
-- 3) Do you think A is the most important one?[只听到一个重点]
+- Do you think A is the most important one?[只听到一个重点]
-- 4）You mentioned A, B, and C. Do you think(sth related to A,B and C)?
+- You mentioned A, B, and C. Do you think(sth related to A,B and C)?
-- 5）You mentioned business trip and maintaining customer relationship.Do you think you should be trained about the other cultures where you're going to do business trips?
+- You mentioned business trip and maintaining customer relationship.Do you think you should be trained about the other cultures where you're going to do business trips?
-- 6)I am very interested in...Could you further explain XXX please?
+- I am very interested in...Could you further explain XXX please?

 ### 3.2advanced
 #### 1)正反分析